 Who can join CALJ?

 CALJ members are primarily scholarly journals in Canada but our membership is inclusive and we invite organizations within Canada and abroad to become part of the CALJ community.
-For more information on the categories of membership, visit our member info page, here.

 Who are current members?

 CALJ members are primarily Canadian scholarly journals.
 CALJ represents an increasing number of scholarly journals from various disciplines in the humanities, social sciences and sciences.
 Industry organizations, industry professionals and students are also invited as members of CALJ.

 Scholarly journals publish original, scholarly work that has been peer-reviewed by an editorial board of scholars.

 What is the membership process?
 The first step to becoming a member of CALJ is to email the office at email@example.com with a request to join.
 Provide some basic information on your journal or as an individual what your interest is.
 The membership dues are outlined here.
 Once your membership is received in the CALJ office and your membership application is reviewed, you will receive a welcome notice from CALJ and your email will be added to the member Listserve.
 If your category of membership includes a page on the CALJ website, the page will be generated using the information you provide on your membership form.